Folder sharing between host and KVM guest systems

 When the guest system is running, connect to it using

-menu to enable spice folder share.
+virt-viewer(NOTvirt-manager) asAdmnistrator( you may need tosuorsudo).
+Then at the openedremote-viewerchooseFile -> Preferencesmenu to enable spice folder share.
 The default shared directory is the XDG Public Share directory (ie ~/Public if you use a regular system). -

 If the shared folder is not showed up in windows guest system’s

-, you can manually runC:\Program File\SPICE webdavd\map-drive.bat
+This PC, you can manually runC:\Program File\SPICE webdavd\map-drive.batas

 Filesystem passthrough